Norseman triathlon

 The Norseman Xtreme Triathlon is a non-Ironman branded triathlon, point to point, race held in Norway annually.
-The distances are equivalent to those of an Ironman race with the swim starting from the loading bay of a car ferry, through the water of the Hardanger fjord to the local town, Eidfjord.
+The distances are equivalent to those of an Ironman race with the swim starting from the loading bay of a car ferry, through the water of the Hardangerfjord to the local village, Eidfjord.
 At Eidfjord the competitors transition onto their bikes and then cycle 180 km through the mountains, the first 40 km of which is uphill (reaching 1200 m above sea level).
 After transition two (at Austbygdi, 190 m above sea level), the competitors then run 42.2 km of which the first 25 km (to Rjukan) are flat and following this they end up climbing the local mountain, Gaustatoppen, 1,880 m above sea level.

-The race is "unsupported" so competitors need to have personal back up crews that follow them with cars to provide them with food and drink.
+The race is "unsupported" so competitors need to have personal backup crews that follow them with cars to provide them with food and drink.
 The support crews also have to accompany their competitor up the final mountain climb due to the inherent dangers of being highly fatigued on a mountain.
 During this final mountain climb competitors are required to carry a backpack containing emergency food and clothing should the weather turn, whilst they are on the mountain.

 Weather and water

-Weather conditions, strict health checks, and deadlines determine whether the race can be followed into the mountains and those that finish are given a black finishers top and take on the name "Norsemen".
+Weather conditions, strict health checks, and deadlines determine whether the race can be followed into the mountains and those who finish are given a black finisher's top and take on the name "Norsemen".
 Those that do not make the cut-off time but complete the distance on a lower alternative route are given a white finishers top.

 The water temperature in Eidfjord is a challenge to the organizers.
-In 2011 the swim course was disturbed by a passing cruise ship, lowering the water temperature and requiring the swim to be moved further along the fjord.
+In 2011, the swim course was disturbed by a passing cruise ship, lowering the water temperature and requiring the swim to be moved further along the fjord.
 This change added 20 km to the bike course.
-In 2015 the water temperature was measured to 10 degrees celsius.
+In 2015, the water temperature was measured to 10 degrees Celsius.
 The safety team then decided to make the swim 1900 meters instead of 3800 meters.
 After the race, the safety crew decided to start the "Cold Water Research Project", which will continue for several years including one or more PhD degrees in progress.
 The studies are led by Jonny Hisdal and Jørgen Melau.
-Other than cold water studies, the group also has started studies on biomarkers, lung functions and heart function.
-In 2019 there was a research effort at Norseman, and the research group has published their first scientific papers.
+Other than cold water studies, the group has also started studies on biomarkers, lung functions and heart function.
+In 2019, there was a research effort at Norseman, and the research group has published their first scientific papers.